 The 2900-strong Swedish chain with a 300-store US attendance already has 2 of those within blocks of their new building.
-Stated Daniel Kulle, President of H&M North America, “we are proud to continue our unprecedented expansion in New York City with this groundbreaking Herald Square location.”
+As stated by Daniel Kulle, President of H&M North America, “we are proud to continue our unprecedented expansion in New York City with this groundbreaking Herald Square location.”
 The decadent development will feature a transparent facade bustling with billboard-style posters of ad campaigns and exterior LED light panels.

-A new 57,000 square foot unit is also set to open on Fifth Avenue and 48th Street, and another 42,500 square foot store at 4 Times Square will appear by the end of 2013 leaving fashionable fans with the ultimate H&M-wish-fulfillment.
+A new 57,000 square foot unit is also set to open on Fifth Avenue and 48th Street, and another 42,500 square foot store at 4 Times Square will appear by the end of 2013, leaving fashionable fans with the ultimate H&M-wish-fulfillment.